- Benjamin Graham is rightly considered the father of value investing.

 Bill Ruane, Irving Kahn and Walter Schloss never worked with Munger.
 But they too were students of Graham (Kahn named his son after Graham too).

-Given below is part of the conclusion from the study "The Evolution of the Idea of Value Investing: From Benjamin Graham to Warren Buffett" by Robert F. Bierig, Duke University:
+Given below is part of the conclusion from a study by Robert F. Bierig, of Duke University:

 Misconception #4: Graham is not relevant because of Globalization